elliotwutingfeng/NUSCSMODS/_posts/CS3230/2020-10-26-cs3230-lecture-10-more-on-np-hardness.md

 > reduce it from undirected Hamiltonian Cycle

 ## NP hardness of search Optimisation problem
+A search problem cannot be in NP but can be in NPhard
+- NP is define to be a class of decision problems

 - If a known NP-hard problem can be efficiently reduce to A (which is a search/optimisation problem) then this shows that A is NP-hard
 - A search/optimsation cannot be NP complete.
 For A to be NP-complete, it should be in NP which is only well defined for decision problems

 # Approximation Algorithm
-- we dont know how to solve them
+- we dont know how to solve np-complete
+- Get something close to this
 - Approximate the solution
 	- Say find an assignment of a 3 SAT instance that satisfies 90 percent of the clauses
     - Or find a path for a traveling salesman that is 110 percent of the best path
 - This is good enough for most application

+> Even some problems, it is hard to get the approximate

 # TSP is NP hard to approximate
 - Consider edge weighted undirected graph G. Let the minimum length of a tour of the graph G starting with vertex v and ending with vertex v is M